-In the music industry, a manufacturing and distribution (M&D) deal refers to a standard contractual arrangement between a record label and a music distributor.
-Under an M&D deal, the distributor pays for the manufacturing costs of an album from pressing to printing labels and then recoups those costs from sales (plus a pre-determined percentage profit).
-Companies that offer these kinds of deals often offer other services like marketing.
+In the music industry, a manufacturing and distribution deal (commonly known as an M&D deal) refers to a standard contractual arrangement between a record label and a music distributor.
+Under an M&D deal, the distributor pays for the manufacturing costs of an album beginning with the pressing process, all the way through to the printing of the labels.

 Why M&D Deals Are Good for Record Labels

-The Disadvantages of Manufacturing and Distribution Deals
+The Disadvantages of M&D Deals

 The M&D Deal Bottom Line